 Specific accommodations are required when necessary to enable the student to access his or her education.
 (Cf. PGA Tour v.
 Martin, 532 U.S. 661 (2001)).
 It is not uncommon for evaluators to recommend a range of accommodations and services for a particular student.
-The postsecondary provider will need to sort through these recommendations with the student to determine what accommodations are indeed necessary, to avoid giving the student an unfair advantage over his or her classmates or promoting accommodations that could substantially modify a program's standards.
+The postsecondary provider will need to sort through these recommendations with the student to determine what accommodations are indeed necessary and permitted at the postsecondary level, to avoid giving the student an unfair advantage over his or her classmates or promoting accommodations that could substantially modify a program's standards.

-A comprehensive assessment battery and the resulting diagnostic report should include background information (e.g., interview, review of records), assessment of areas appropriate for the specific impairment, and a specific diagnosis.
 School plans such as an Individualized Education Program (IEP), a Summary of Performance (SOP), or a Section 504 Plan are useful but may not, in and of themselves, be sufficient documentation to establish the rationale for accommodations.
 Such plans may be included as part of a more comprehensive assessment battery and should be on clearly distinguishable district forms.